uc-cdis/label-boosted-RAG-for-RRG/docs/baselines.md

 ## RGRG

 We provide a static clone of the RGRG repo at commit hash `9520b6d`.
 We modified `environment.yml` to change the environment name and specified torch and torchvision with CUDA 11.6 to run on newer hardware.
+We also modified `src/full_model/generate_reports_for_images.py` to save associated information for each generation.

 1. [Follow steps](#prepare-baseline-inference-data) to generate `findings.csv` and `impression.csv` if you have not already.
 1. Create and activate the `rgrg` conda environment.